Psychologist vs. Psychiatrist: What’s the Difference?

 Psychologist vs. Psychiatrist Salary

 Just as training for psychologists and psychiatrists differs, so do salaries.
-According to the U.S. Bureau of Labor Statistics (BLS):
+According to the U.S. Department of Labor’s Occupational Outlook Handbook: Psychologists, published by the Bureau of Labor Statistics in September 2024, psychologists earned a median annual wage of $94,310.

-Pay levels within each career can differ based on the type of workplace and on the region of the country.
+Pay levels within each career can vary by workplace type and region.
 The BLS qualifies both occupations as growing at a faster-than-average pace.

 FAQs